-When GenAl was made available to the public in November 2022, there was an immediate, widespread interest in GenAl tools.
+When GenAI was made available to the public in November 2022, there was an immediate, widespread interest in GenAI tools.
 DCU acted quickly to provide guidance to academics, particularly in relation to assessment, and workshops to support implementation of that guidance.
-It is clear from the predictions of the impact of GenAl capabilities that there is a need for DCU to continue to strengthen assessment practices, while at the same time building staff understanding of GenAl and incorporating it into programme offering design and delivery.
-Work in this regard is ongoing.
+It is clear from the predictions of the impact of GenAI capabilities that there is a need for DCU to continue to strengthen assessment practices, while at the same time building staff understanding of GenAI and incorporating it into programme offering design and delivery.